ToyotaInfoTech/RAMN/docs/general.rst

 Education
 *********

-RAMN tries to employ as many popular technologies as possible – not just CAN-FD.
+RAMN tries to employ as many popular technologies as possible – not just CAN/CAN-FD.
 Expansion boards feature clip-on probes to observe important signals, and can be used to study analog circuits, SPI, I2C, UART, etc.

 .. image:: gif/education.gif
    :align: center